Travel Guides

 CC Cookie with Walnuts

 A quick pit stop, conveniently next door to Lafayette.
 We snagged their classic CC cookie with walnuts and a double chocolate one.
 Surprisingly crisp on the outside, yet melted into warm gooey goodness at the core.
 The double chocolate stole the show – definitely my top pick.
-The line was a breeze, moving swiftly.
+I would say it's abit touristy but worth a try.

 Una Pizza Napoletana